danrot/master-thesis/01_introduction.md

 The most popular PHPCR implementation is Jackalope.
 Jackalope implements the API in an storage agnostic way. [see @jackalope2014a] Therefore an exchangeable storage layer was introduced.
 Currently there are storage layers for Jackrabbit and Doctrine DBAL.
-Unfortunately Jackalope does currently not implement all of the described features in PHPCR. [see @phpcr2014b]
+Unfortunately Jackalope does not implement all of the described features in PHPCR yet. [see @phpcr2014b]

 There are also some differences regarding the feature completeness between the storage layers, because not every feature can be implemented storage agnostic.